MicrosoftDocs/learn/learn-pr/wwl-azure/configure-azure-app-services/includes/12-knowledge-check.md

 ### Answer the following questions

-Choose the best response for each of the questions below.
+Choose the best response for each of the following questions.
 Then select **Check your answers**.